-CAFRE college have an indoor arena a the college but their priority, understandably is their students needs.
-The RDA are grateful to get a roof over their head at CAFRE however, they are the only NI club where they as volunteers have to bring their own horses for children to use.
-RDA need quiet well ridden aged ponies normally found in a riding school – not the prize winning eventers and racehorses used by experienced riders in CAFRE, volunteers with limited time have to bring their own ponies for those with disabilities to ride – often they are not available or weather curtails.
+CAFRE college have an indoor arena a the college but their priority, understandably is their student’s needs.
+The RDA are extremely grateful to get a roof over their head at CAFRE.
+However, the fact is that they are the only UK club where they as volunteers have to bring their own horses for children to use.
+RDA need quiet well ridden aged ponies normally found in a riding school – not the prize-winning eventers and racehorses used by experienced riders in CAFRE.
+Volunteers with limited time have to bring their own ponies for those with disabilities to ride – often they are not available or weather curtails leaving children disappointed.
 Other RDA centres are run at riding centres where the children can do all the grooming and tacking up and care and riding – without time or facility limits.
 There are no suitable or available stables or horses at CAFRE for disabled young people to work with horses, grooming and tacking up in the stables etc before they enter the arena to ride.
 They have a lot of needs which they currently cannot meet as they are not part of a riding school base – as there is no facility currently open to them in Fermanagh because they cannot access the stables and arenas at Necarne.
-The RDA gets calls from doctors and health receptionists for not just learning disabled, but mental health workers and also regarding those with physical disabilities, but they can’t meet the needs.
+The RDA gets calls from doctors and health receptionists for not just learning disabled, but mental health workers and also regarding those with physical disabilities, but the small team of volunteers can’t meet the needs.
 There are many outside of special school provision who need RDA but they can only do 1 ride from Willowbridge special school – as the education bus company cut backs mean only one bus trip to RDA – and one ride for community – as volunteers have limited time and have to use their own ponies, bringing all their own horses and equipment.
-Local doctors and physiotherapists are increasing recognition that horse care and riding has huge benefits both physically and psychologically, for many issues such as those wth cerebral palsy etc – but they cannot meet needs.
+Local doctors and physiotherapists are increasing recognition that horse care and riding has huge benefits both physically and psychologically, for many issues such as those with cerebral palsy etc – but they cannot meet needs.
 If all the empty stables at Necarne had ponies in them that were regularly used in riding schools so were therefore safe and well used to handling – it would help RDA meet the needs of our most vulnerable young people and adults in our community.
 Necarne facility could help bring groups together to work together to meet needs.

-There is no riding for the disabled special olympics club in Fermanagh – this is a hugely valuable life enhancing provision for disabled young people.
+There is no riding for the disabled special olympics club in Fermanagh – this is a hugely valuable life-enhancing provision for disabled young people.
 The nearest option is in Omagh at Omagh RDA but facilities there are extremely limited, they are oversubscribed and there are transport restrictions from WELB.
 People with disabilities need local access to local activities they should not be disadvantaged by having to travel when one of NI’s top equestrian facilities lies empty and is accessible in our local community – in the face of so much local need as evidenced by statistics.